 Key Reversal Bar

 The Key Reversal Bearish Bar occurs when:

 Today Price Open > Yesterday Price Close

 The key reversal bars open with a price gap.
 So, this pattern is only for daily charts because in an intraday chart is very difficult to find a gap.

 Many times this pattern is like Pin Bar and Outside Day Bar.
-In this chart, there are two consecutive patterns that are Outside Day and Key Reversal at the same time.
+In this chart, there are two consecutive patterns: Outside Day and Key Reversal at the same time.

 If we create another trading system to test this pattern, we can discover that the short side doesn’t work.
-The long side is profitable, but the number of total trades is too low and is difficult to insert some filters.
+The long side is profitable, but the number of total trades is too low, and it is difficult to insert some filters.